 The following are some of the known awards in order from least to most important:

-Torques A minor rank & file decorations for valor worn around the neck.
+Torques A minor rank and file decorations for valor worn around the neck.

-Armillae Another rank & file minor decoration for valor worn as an armband.
+Armillae Another rank and file minor decoration for valor worn as an armband.

-Phalerae A third type of rank & file decoration was an embossed disc, worn on the uniform.
+Phalerae A third type of rank and file decoration was an embossed disc, worn on the uniform.